About the Sleek Geeks Science Eureka Prize

 You can log in to the online entry system and make changes directly into your form until entries close at 7pm AEST Friday 28 May 2021.
 The system will automatically update your entry and you will not be able to recover earlier versions.

 You will not be able to make any changes to your entry or nomination after entries close.

 I missed the entry deadline.
 Can I have an extension?

 Under no circumstance will the Entry Deadline be extended, and the Australian Museum will not enter any correspondence relating to this matter.

 When will finalists be notified?

-Finalists will be contacted in early July - please ensure that you have access to your phone and email in the two weeks leading up to this date.
+Finalists will be contacted by Friday 30 July - please ensure that you have access to your phone and email in the two weeks leading up to this date.

 Please ensure that you provide accurate and complete contact information in your online entry form.
 Unless a student is aged 18 years or over, it’s important that they provide the contact details of their parent or guardian - we cannot communicate directly with students aged under 18 years.

 Can I get feedback on my entry?